srvtwiz/ChefMate-Restaurant-Clustering---Cooking-Guide-Application/README.md

 ## Project Architecture
 1. **Data Storage**:
+   - pushed raw data to the s3 AWS service and retrived it for the next step
    - Cleaned and preprocessed data is stored as CSV files in the specified directory.
+   - pushed the cleaned and structured data to the RDS AWS service and fetched it for the next step

 2. **Clustering and Recommendation**:
    - Data is preprocessed and encoded.